Head Lice in School

 What is the treatment for head lice?

 An over the counter medication is generally recommended, you may also contact your provider to receive a prescription which may help cover the cost.
 Follow the directions carefully.
 Lice are usually killed in one treatment.
 However, a second treatment is recommended in 7‐10 days to make sure all of the nits are killed.
 Dead nits do not fall off the hair after treatment.
-They need to be removed with a “nit comb” or picked out with fingernails.
-This takes time, patience and multiple attempts to remove all nits.
+If you choose to remove them, they need to be removed patiently with a “nit comb” or picked out one at a time with fingernails.

 What other treatment is necessary?

 To discuss treatment, contact your primary care provider.
-For more general information, contact your school health office or go to the Vermont Department of Health or CDC website.
+For more general information, contact your school health office or go to the UVM Medical Center website or CDC website.